 The Ideal Home Buying Financial Combination

-Now let me share the ideal combination from best to worst before buying a home:
+Now let me share the ideal combination from best to worst before buying a home.
+The ideal income and net worth requirements will help you buy with more confidence.

 If you don’t make the minimum income or have the minimum net worth, it is not recommended you buy a home just yet.
 If you proceed to buy a home with this suboptimal combination, you will be too financially exposed to sleep well at night.
 Any job loss or recession may cause you to lose your home to a short-sale or foreclosure.